 - Create family memory jars: Buy a glass jar and paint it (or not).
 And use this as a memory jar.
-Whenever something memorable happens, write in a piece of paper, write the date, scroll it, and put it inside the jar.
+Whenever something memorable happens, write on a piece of paper, write the date, scroll it, and put it inside the jar.
 It can be color-coded according to each person.
 Or you can make memory jars for each person.

-- Write lunchbox love notes: For kids, it’s fun and a bit of surprise when they see a love note from parents when they are away in school.
+- Write lunchbox love notes: For kids, it’s fun and a bit of a surprise when they see a love note from parents when they are away in school.
 Write “I love you”, “Thank you for _______”, or anything your heart wishes to tell them and send in the little surprise.
 Here are some ideas for lunchbox notes.

 - Create rituals around birthdays, anniversaries, and holidays.

 - When celebrating birthdays, each family member can write a note or letter to the celebrant about what they like about the celebrant.

 - 25 days of kindness: Starting from the first day of December, you can create a 25-day challenge leading up to Christmas.
 This helps to teach kids how to be kind and be of service to others.
 It doesn’t have to be during Christmas.
 You can also choose other holidays and birthday months.

 - Make your own ornaments for each holiday with kids.
 Pinterest is your friend here.
 You can also look it up on Youtube.

 - Use the occasion of New Year to review the past year and write down the lessons learned in everyone’s journal.
 This can be an occasion to reflect on the happy moments, sad ones, losses, gains, and wins.
 Set your family goals together and write down the things you want to do and the places you want to go as a family.

 - Make homemade treats for each family member’s special occasion.
 It could be birthdays, milestones, or any other wins.